 The Company is committed to equity in all employment policies and practices.
 Winpak recruits, develops, rewards, and retains employees based on merit, ability and performance.
 The Company conducts business in a manner that creates a desirable environment for employees.
 Employee wellness is recognized as an essential component of employee satisfaction and productivity.
-An increasing number of wellness initiatives are being introduced across the Company.
+In 2024, an initial framework was developed to focus on activities, initiatives and programs that address the physical, mental, financial and social wellbeing of the Company's employees.